-Concerning the order of studies to be conducted, you may first complete the requirements on short-term aquatic study requested under request 8. and on ready biodegradability requested under request 11. in this decision, and subsequently update the CSA according to Annex I of the REACH Regulation.
+Concerning the order of studies to be conducted, you may first complete the requirements on short-term aquatic studies requested under requests 6. to 8. in this decision, as well as on ready biodegradability requested under request 11. in this decision, and subsequently update the CSA according to Annex I of the REACH Regulation.